j-chan-hkust/mtg_collection_manager/README.md

 Collections with 100k cards will take an hour and 40 minutes to run, for instance.

 I might write this in clojure too, who knows.

+# How to use
+To use the app, write down your collection like the file in "Example Input.xlsx"

+Download python3, and run the line:

+manager.py -f 'path to file.xlsx'

+It will then organize your collection to look like "Example Output.xlsx"